dmuth/SeptaStats/README.md

 ```

+## Deployment

+- SSH to the webserver
+- `cd /var/septa-stats/`
+- `git pull`
+- If you're doing an HTML or PHP update, you're done.
+Otherwise, restart the affected containers.

 ## Exporting Data

 The Spunk Index is written to `splunk-data/`, so that when the container is restarted, no data is lost.